 If grout sticks to the tile, pat it with sponge.
 Then, take a white nylon scrub pad and scrub the tile.
 It can remove grout easily.

 Once your mortar is dry and your tile is firmly set, remove all of the spacers.
 Refer to your grout’s packaging for complete mixing and application instructions.
 Then, use a mixing attachment on a variable-speed drill at low speed to mix the grout according to the instructions on the packaging.
-If your tiles are stone or terra cotta, wet them before applying grout.
+If your tiles are stone or terra cotta, wet them before grouting shower tile.

 1. Apply Grout Don't be afraid to really pack it into the joints.
 Many people find it easiest to pack the grout into the joints using the small end of the grout float, rather than the long edge.
 This method works just fine, but remember to use the long end of the float to scrape off excess grout after the joints are filled.